 First things first: lead by example

-‘Thank you, it’s organic cotton’ can become the new ‘it has pockets!’
+“Thank you, it’s organic cotton” can become the new “It has pockets.”

-Adopt a helpful & empathic approach
+Have a helpful and empathetic approach

-Sometimes it’s easy to snap when we’re particularly annoyed by something (unsustainable consumerism and fast fashion, ugh!), but remember that an empathic standpoint is wiser than trying to guilt-trip people.
+It’s easy to snap when we’re particularly passionate or annoyed at something (unsustainable consumerism and fast fashion, ugh!), but that just isn’t helpful.

-We’ve found that it’s easier to start these conversations by focusing on the positive, such as the game-changing environmental and social benefits of sustainable fashion, like:
+We’ve found that it’s easier to start these conversations by leading with the positive rather than the negative.

 - Reduced waste